hashicorp/learn-terraform-console/README.md

 $ terraform console
 ```

+The console:

 - An interactive session that evaluates Terraform expressions.
 - Try out Terraform expressions before using them in configuration.
 - Also loads your state when it starts, so you can explore data about your resources.

 The console does not: